lionelmace/ibmcloud-labs/labs/Lab Kubernetes - Orchestrate your docker containers/README.md

 1. Open your web browser to
     <a href="http://localhost:4040" target="_blank">http://localhost:4040</a>

-    Note: Weave Scope is a cpu heavy (especially the app).
+    > Weave Scope is a cpu heavy (especially the app).
 Scope is best utilized in a large cluster.

 # Step 10 - Scale and Clean your services